Alexia Putellas: Bibliography and filmography

 Putellas is the author of a pseudo-autobiographical children's book series, Alexia Superfutbolista, with three books as of 2022.
-She has been featured in various series documenting female footballers, including the 2021 Rakuten TV miniseries Campeonas and the 2022 Barça TV+ miniseries Queens of the Pitch.
-Putellas is one of the prominent Catalan women, along with teammate Aitana Bonmatí, showcased in the SX3 series Superheroïnes.
+She has been featured in various miniseries documenting female footballers, including the 2021 Rakuten TV Campeonas, the 2022 Barça TV+ Queens of the Pitch, and the third episode of UEFA's 2023 Equals.
+Putellas is one of the prominent Catalan women, along with teammate Bonmatí, showcased in the SX3 series Superheroïnes.
 There have been two series focused on Putellas exclusively, both released in 2022: TV3's La nit d'Alèxia and Amazon Prime Video's Alexia: Labor Omnia Vincit.
+The latter was nominated for the International Emmy Award for Best Sports Documentary, the only Spanish nominee at the 51st International Emmy Awards.